 So how do you make sure your autoresponder emails get sent out?
 Well first of all, you need a service which has an autoresponder built in.

-There are two options I’ve used before, both of which works well:
+There are three main options I've used before, all of which can work well:

 While Mailchimp offers a free email marketing account, the free version doesn't include the autoresponder feature, so the cost of both tools is the same.